wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * Consult the `13.07 Roadmap <https://projects.xivo.fr/versions/173>`_
 * Agent Status Dashboard has more features and less limitations.
 See related :ref:`dashboard xlet documentation <dashboard-xlet>`
-* XiVO 13.07 ships with asterisk 1.8.21 and is the last XiVO version shipping with asterisk 1.8.*.
-Begining with 13.08, asterisk shipped with XiVO will be 11.*.
 * XiVO call centers have no more notion of 'disabled agents'.
 All previously disabled agents in web interface will become active agents after upgrading.
-*
+* asterisk has been upgraded from version 1.8.20.1 to 1.8.21.0.
+Please note that in XiVO 13.08, asterisk will be upgraded to version 11.
+* DAHDI has been upgraded from version 2.6.1 to 2.6.2.
+* libpri has been upgraded from version 1.4.13 to 1.4.14.

 13.06 Upgrade Notes